Rateb Y. Rabie: Achievements

 Rabie has worked to improved living conditions for Palestinian Christians and preserving Palestine's Christian heritage.
-He advocates for peace and justice in Palestine with the U.S. Congress, the State Department, and the White House.

 Rabie has organized over 20 international conferences of religious, civic and political leaders, Muslim, Jews, and Christians to promote justice and tolerance in the Middle East.

 Rabie formed a coalition of major U.S. Muslim organizations and Christian Churches with the goal of protecting Christians and other religious minorities in Arab countries.
 The coalition elected him as chair of the steering committee.